srh09/fastapi-marvel/README.md

 * Run `pip install poetry` from the root directory of your project.
 To install the package manager to the venv.
 * Next run `poetry install` to install all of the package dependencies specified in the pyproject.toml
 * Congrats, the one time setup is complete.
 Before executing the scripts from the next part go check out bin/run.sh in the project to see what is being executed.
+* To avoid getting an error in the next step add a folder called 'versions' to fastapi-marvel/alembic path in your project.
 * Run `bin/run.sh generate init` to generate an automated script that will populate the tables and columns of your database.
 * Run `bin/run.sh migrate` to execute the automatically generated script that will populate the database.
 * Run `bin/run.sh local` from the root of the project to start the webserver, then visit `http://localhost:8000/` in your browser (I use Chrome) to see the webapp running locally.